dotlang/language/Enhancements.md

 interface can have fields too. what about exposing?

-? - adding receiver is a little bit un-natural.
+Y - adding receiver is a little bit un-natural.
 `int (MyClass this) f()...`
 instead of a normal function that everybody knows just like java, c#, go, c, perl, python:
 `int f(MyClass this, int x) ...`